 My dad says I have always been good with my hands.
 From the time I was about four years old I could be found by his side “fixing” what needed to be fixed, be it the house or the car.
-By age six I was disassembling lawn mowers, radios or cars—I didn’t start learning to reassemble until I was about ten.
+By age six I was disassembling lawn mowers, radios and cars—I didn’t start learning to reassemble until I was about ten.

 Sometime back in 2013 a good friend of mine asked me for some help heat treating a Wakazashi blade.
-That day I went home and started collecting and researching the tools of the trade.
-Shortly after, I had built my own forge, procured an anvil, and bought a set of hammers that I still prefer using today.
+That day, I went home and started collecting and researching the tools of the trade.
+Shortly after, I built my own forge, procured an anvil, and bought a set of hammers that I still prefer using today.

 With the help of my good friend and mentor Goya Kenny I have made my way to learning the ins and outs of this trade I have come to love.
 As far as personal mottos go mine seems to be, “I never make a mistake, I either succeed or learn!”
 Please enjoy my knives and if you see something you can’t live without….
 Let me know, I’d love to make one for you!